 and

 \end{eg}

-As for $\Rrank$, the biggest difference is between spaces where the invariant is zero and those where it is nonzero, because this is again the distinction between a compact space and a noncompact one.
+As for the real rank, the biggest difference is between spaces where the invariant is zero and those where it is nonzero, because this is again the distinction between a compact space and a noncompact one: